ariefw96/BlanjaIn-restAPI/README.md

 # blanja-REST-API
 ## About project

-this project is a simple implementation of RESTful API using *framework* ExpressJS and mySQL *database* made for for <a href="blanja-proto.netlify.app">BlanjaIn</a> website
+this project is a simple implementation of RESTful API using *framework* ExpressJS and MySQL *database* made for for <a href="blanja-proto.netlify.app">BlanjaIn</a> website

 ## Requirements